Susan Cheever: Career

 Cheever is the author of American Bloomsbury: Louisa May Alcott, Ralph Waldo Emerson, Margaret Fuller, Nathaniel Hawthorne, and Henry David Thoreau: Their Lives, Their Loves, Their Work, published in December 2006.
 Cheever was a Guggenheim Fellow in 1983.
 She graduated from Brown University in 1965 and studied American Literature at New York University.
 She is also a member of the Corporation of Yaddo and serves on the Author's Guild Council.
 In addition to working on her books, she teaches in the Bennington College M.F.A. program and at The New School.

 Cheever is the author of Desire: Where Sex Meets Addiction, which was published in 2008.

-She is working on a book about her father's short stories.